openid/authzen/authorization-api-1_0.md

 : REQUIRED.
 The time in `integer` format, expressed at epoch milliseconds, after which the response SHOULD NOT be used

 principal:
 : REQUIRED.
 The principal for which the response is being issued.
-The format of this field is as described in the {{principals}} section
+The format of this field is as described in the Principals ({{principals}}) section

 decisions:
 : REQUIRED.
-An array of Access Query Decisions as described in the {{access-query-decision}} section
+An array of Asset Query Decisions as described in the Asset Query Decision ({{asset-query-decision}}) section

 evaluationDuration:
 : REQUIRED.
 The time in milliseconds, in `integer` format, that it took to respond to the Access Evaluation Request.

+Following is a non-normative example of an Access Evaluation Response:

 ~~~ http
 HTTP/1.1 OK